pcbaecker/database-backup-manager/readme.md

 This database backup manager can be used to backup multiple databases to an object storage.
 It is designed to be run regulary by a cronjob or scheduled job with kubernetes.
 The configuration is completly done with environment variables.

+## Tips

+The mysql part is tested with mariadb.
+That may be important due to the difference in the mysqldump implementation.

+    sudo apt install mariadb-client

 ## Environment variables

     DATABASE_TYPE = "mysql"